d1sc0/hellostu.xyz/src/content/posts/(44) Weeknote - Bullet Train.md

 - I started today in London with a hangover, but this was quickly cured by having a lovely breakfast in the Hackney sunshine with Emily, followed by more sunshine, coffee and hugs with Dom.
 - I've managed to avoid smoking for six out of seven days.
 Next week, I plan on lacing up my running shoes more often.
 - There has been some progress on the EV front, but it's slow.
 I'm not sure I'll get anything delivered this month, which makes me sad.
 The sun is out, and I want to go places and do things.
 - I gave some feedback to [Alex](https://macarthur.me/), who created [JamComments](https://jamcomments.com/).
-This has already resulted in the deployment of new features and [updated](https://jamcomments.com/docs/integrations/astro/#setting-a-date-format) [docs](https://jamcomments.com/docs/integrations/astro/#overriding-copy-in-ui).
+This has already resulted in the deployment of new features I suggested and [updated](https://jamcomments.com/docs/integrations/astro/#setting-a-date-format) [docs](https://jamcomments.com/docs/integrations/astro/#overriding-copy-in-ui).
 Thanks, Alex.
 - I want to start meditating again, and I'm writing this down to help me turn my desire into action.
 - I have been enjoying [Alchemy - The Magic of Original Thinking in a World of Mind-Numbing Conformity](https://www.audible.co.uk/pd/Alchemy-Audiobook/1473566800) on Audible.
 - I re-watched a bunch of the newer Planet of the Apes movies because I was tired, and the algorithm suggested it.